 What you can do in the meantime

-If you're eye won't close completely, try these tips:
+If your eye won't close completely, try these tips:

 Tests and diagnosis

-Other conditions — such as a stroke, infections, Lyme disease and tumors — also may cause facial muscle weakness, mimicking Bell's palsy.
-If your diagnosis is still in question, your doctor may recommend other tests, including:
+Other conditions — such as a stroke, infections, Lyme disease and tumors — can also cause facial muscle weakness, mimicking Bell's palsy.
+If it's not clear why you're having the symptoms you are, your doctor may recommend other tests, including:

 Treatments and drugs